Deeksha-Rana/Intranet-video-chat/README.md

 #TODO
-- [ ] Add the support for recording the audio
+- [x] Add the support for recording the audio
+- [ ] Multiplex the audio and video to create the single scenes